 Step 1 – Consolidate Ballot Comments

 Step 1.1 - A WG co-chair consolidates the ballot comments for each WG ballot item in preparation for reconciliation.
 This is done via the Reconciliation Spreadsheet.
-See the ballot desktop and co-chair utilities to export all comments submitted against a particular document to a single Reconciliation Spreadsheet
+See the ballot desktop Ballot Comment Amalgamation Macro Spreadsheet to export all comments submitted against a particular document to a single Reconciliation Spreadsheet

-Step 1.2 – A WG co-chair manually enters any comments in the comment fields on the ballot desktop to the Reconciliation Spreadsheet.
-Check the comments fields on the ballot desktop as the co-chair utility open inserts the comments from individual spreadsheets that were uploaded.
+Step 1.2 – A WG co-chair manually enters any content comments in the comment fields on the ballot desktop to the Reconciliation Spreadsheet; it is not necessary to document comments referring to comments submitted by another balloter .
+Check the "Cmnt?" fields on the ballot desktop "Tally" page as the co-chair utility open inserts the comments from individual spreadsheets that were uploaded.

 Step 2 – Conduct and Complete Ballot Reconciliation